-The attributions and responsibilities of the Credit Committee Retail are as follows:
+The attributions and responsibilities of the Retail Credit Committee are as follows:

-• The evaluation/ approval/ rejection of request of loans that are within the limits of approval of the committee
+• The evaluation/ approval/ rejection of request of loans that are within the limits of approval of the committee c.
+Classified Loans Committee

 Authority

 The Board of Administrators authorize the Retail Credit Committee to approve credit applications within its limit of authority and to initiate any activity it seems appropriate and within its terms of reference.
 If the request is within the limits of the Committee and rejected by the committee, will not be forwarded to higher Approving Authority for evaluation.